pepitooo/fanalab-profile-update/README.md

 Windows, linux, or mac with python > 3.9 installed

-Have a look to this [link](https://learn.microsoft.com/en-us/windows/python/beginners)
+Have a look to this [link](https://learn.microsoft.com/en-us/windows/python/beginners) for windows

-It's the method I used

 # fanalab profile update

-Simple script will update fanalab profile to match your preference and hardware
+This simple script will update fanalab profile to match your preference and hardware

 From fanatec forum, it's easy to get a profile for fanalab.
 Usually it's done for DD2 wheelbase.
 If you want to use it on a DD1, you have to calculate a ration of 1.25 for each profile.
 This script is doing it automatically.

-1. Download a profile zip file (from Maurice B)
+1. Download a profile zip file (from Maurice B) usually first comment after new fanalab release
 2. Extract in the folder orginal inside profiles like this :
    ```
    profiles